internashionalist/atlas-malloc/README.md

 - File: `malloc.c`, `malloc.h`
 #
 #### 2. free
-Write you own `free` function that frees a memory space
+Write your own `free` function that frees a memory space
 - Prototype: `void _free(void *ptr);`
 - Where `ptr` is a pointer to the memory space to be freed
 #